- Health Leadership Action Plan

 Leadership is no longer viewed as a function of position or authority.
 Leadership is a “social good”.
 Everyone benefits from increasing our collective leadership capacity.

 With this in mind, the Canadian Health Leadership Network and partner organizations banded together in the spirit of “leadership without ownership” to scope out the issues surrounding the encouragement and achievement of improved health leadership in Canada.
-A working group, created in May 2013, oversees this effort to increase capacity and capabilities across the country.
+A working group, created in May 2013, oversaw this effort to increase capacity and capabilities across the country.
+In 2018, its mandate has been taken over by the Canadian Health Leadership Exchange and Acceleration working group.

 - Building Canada’s Health Leaders for Tomorrow: A Roadmap for Action